atul8660/TravelListing/README.md

 # ✨ **WanderLust**

-WanderLust is a travel listing web application built with the MERN stack.
+WanderLust is a travel listing web application built with the Node.js, Express.js, MongoDB, and EJS for templating.
 It allows users to explore travel destinations, manage listings, leave reviews, and more, while featuring a clean, responsive design and  functionality.

 ---